kivy/buildozer/README.rst

 #.
 Finally, build, deploy and run the app on your phone::

-    buildozer android_new debug deploy run
+    buildozer android debug deploy run

 #.
-Please note the "android_new" buildozer target, and use that for any and all buildozer commands you run (even if the docs just say "android").
-Python3 only works with the **android_new** toolchain.
+Please note the "android" buildozer target, and use that for any and all buildozer commands you run (even if the docs just say "android").

 Examples of Buildozer commands: